 And not only that, Mark Savage was gracious enough to reply to my question:

-Heartened, I tweeted back about how I first came into contact with Marty’s music while also mentioning an occasion where I almost got to see him live in a marquee on Streatham common, but for him having to unfortunately cancel last minute (Marty still performs live today).
+Heartened, I tweeted back about how I first came into contact with Marty’s music while also mentioning once almost seeing him live in a marquee on Streatham common, but for him having to cancel last minute (he still performs live today).

 All was good in the world again.